Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 Your Real Name Is Now Required

 Gone are the days of creating a unique username on OkCupid for some additional privacy.
 Now everyone is required to use their first name in their profile like the other dating apps.
 This change caused a lot of people to cancel their account.
-I remember when these changes happened, the user base in my area plummeted and I stopped using the app as a result.
+I remember when these changes happened, active users in my area plummeted and I stopped using the app shortly after.

-Now using your name in your profile is the only option with newer dating apps like Tinder and Bumble, but for anyone who remembers the ability to create a username on OKC, it was a bummer when that option was removed.
-With it being so easy to search and find people online using their first name and location, not having your real name shown publicly was preferred by many.
+Now using your name in your profile is the only option with newer dating apps like Tinder and Bumble, but for anyone who remembers creating a username on OKC, it was kind of a bummer when that option was removed.
+With it being so easy to search and find people online using their first name and location, not having your real name shown publicly was preferred by many for safety reasons.

 Questions and Answers